-Death toll climbs as heavy rains hammer southern Japan
+48 dead as heavy rainfall hammers southern Japan

 More than 100 reports of casualties had been received, such as cars being swept away, he said.

-“Rescue efforts are a battle with time,” Prime Minister Shinzo Abe told reporters.
-“The rescue teams are doing their utmost.”
+Prime Minister Shinzo Abe has said "rescue efforts are a battle with time... teams are doing their upmost.”

 The Japan Meteorological Agency said three hours of rainfall in one area in Kochi prefecture reached an accumulated 26.3cm (10.4in), the highest since such records started in 1976.